 Myrriah began her journey with Keep Austin Beautiful as a Clean Lady Bird Lake site leader.
 Now as a full fledged staff member, she is excited to share her passion for network weaving, marketing, and communications with the Keep Austin Beautiful team.
 With over six years of experience working with a variety of nonprofits, she brings a diverse background to the organizational dynamic.
 In her spare time, Myrriah enjoys photography, hiking the beautiful trails around the Austin area, and exploring the ever-expanding food culture in the city.

 Community Beautification Coordinator

 Adrianne originally hails from northern Maryland, but has called many other parts of the country home.
 She studied wildlife science at Penn State and focused on Spanish language while living in Barcelona.
 Adrianne taught at an outdoor science school in southern California, where she fostered a love of astronomy and discovered the art of beekeeping.
-In New Orleans she helped folks sustain their web of edible gardens and taught wonderful kids all about living knee-deep as a locavore.
+In New Orleans she helped folks sustain their edible gardens and taught wonderful kids all about living knee-deep as a locavore.
 In her spare time she enjoys a good hike with her dog, gardening, fiddling around with the ukulele, art through wood burning, and using her hands to craft all she can.